Bill Ayers 2008 presidential election controversy: William Ayers and Bernardine Dohrn

 Ayers was part of the five-member central committee heading the Weathermen starting at its creation in the summer of 1969.
 By 1969, Dohrn had joined them.
-Larry Grathwohl, an FBI informant who was with the Weatherman from autumn 1969 through spring 1970, considered Ayers and Dohrn the two top leaders of the organization.
+Larry Grathwohl, an FBI informant who was with the Weathermen from autumn 1969 through spring 1970, considered Ayers and Dohrn the two top leaders of the organization.
 In early 1970, the group had begun a series of bombings, primarily of government buildings, that would continue into 1975.
 The group intentionally chose its targets to avoid human injury; however, a bomb previously being designed in March 1970, for use at an NCO dance at Fort Dix, New Jersey, had claimed the lives of three members of the Weathermen who died during an accidental explosion while assembling it.
 After the accidental explosion, the remaining members moved and took false identities.

 During their time "underground", Ayers and Dohrn formed a relationship that bore them two sons, born in 1977 and 1980.
 In a late-1970s split of the group, the couple joined the faction that favored surrendering to authorities.
 In 1980, they took this step themselves.
 They were both spared federal prosecution due to government misconduct while investigating the two.
 Dohrn received three years' probation and was fined $1,500 for the Illinois state charges, but later served seven months in jail for refusal to testify to a grand jury about their former colleagues in the Weathermen.

-Ayers and Dohrn are described as fixtures of their Hyde Park, Chicago neighborhood, "embraced, by and large, in the liberal circles dominating politics" there, according to Ben Smith, a writer for The Politico, and their political and activist colleagues believe their achievements of the recent decades overshadow their Vietnam-era radical activities.
+Ayers and Dohrn are described as fixtures of their Hyde Park, Chicago neighborhood, "embraced, by and large, in the liberal circles dominating politics" there, according to Ben Smith, a writer for Politico, and their political and activist colleagues believe their achievements of the recent decades overshadow their Vietnam-era radical activities.
 Ayers has been described as "very respected and prominent in Chicago [with] a national reputation as an educator."

 In conjunction with the approaching September 10, 2001, publication of a personal memoir, Ayers gave an interview to The New York Times in July, which they published on September 11.
 Ayers then wrote a letter to the editor stating the interview misquoted him and mischaracterized his views, particularly about their reporter's claim that Ayers wished he had set more bombs.
 "This is not a question of being misunderstood or 'taken out of context,' but of deliberate distortion."